Gemelli University Hospital: Partnership with Qatar Foundation Endowment

 In July 2017, Qatar Foundation Endowment (QFE) and Agostino Gemelli University Policlinic announced the signing of an agreement for the management of the Mater Olbia Hospital in Olbia, Sardinia.
 The hospital, acquired by QFE through the European investment platform in May 2015, underwent major structural and technological interventions that led to its opening in 2019.

-Pope John Paul II and other notable patients
+Popes and other notable patients

 The Gemelli became the focus of international attention during the pontificate of Pope John Paul II who, in 1981, received emergency surgery after Mehmet Ali Ağca's failed assassination attempt.
 He returned at various times, up to a few weeks before his death in 2005.

 Other famous ex-patients include politicians Giulio Andreotti, Walter Veltroni and Francesco Cossiga, Nobel Peace Prize laureate Mother Teresa, theoretical physicist Stephen Hawking, priest Georg Ratzinger (elder brother of Pope Benedict XVI), footballers Francesco Totti and Daniele De Rossi and Canadian filmmaker Damian Pettigrew to name a few.
 In June 2009 a statue of Pope John Paul II was unveiled in front of the hospital building.

-On July 4, 2021, the hospital treated Pope Francis, administering a scheduled colon surgery for Francis' diverticular disease.